apimatic/apimatic-codegen-openshift-pipelines-demo/README.md

 # APIMatic CodeGen OpenShift Pipelines Demo

-APIMatic CodeGen is your go-to cloud-ready provider for making the customer on-boarding experience of your APIs a seamless experience.
-With a flexible set of inputs in the form of an API Portal Build configuration file along with the associated API specification file, logo images and optional custom content, the APIMatic CodeGen app outputs DX Portal artifacts, including SDKs and Docs, that can be deployed in your environment of choice.
-[OpenShift Pipelines](https://cloud.redhat.com/blog/introducing-openshift-pipelines) is a CI/CD solution for building pipelines using [Tekton](https://tekton.dev).
+APIMatic CodeGen provides an automated SDK and Documentation generation solution for REST APIs.
+With a flexible set of inputs in the form of API specification files and custom documentation written in markdown, the APIMatic CodeGen app can generate SDKs and SDK Documentation that can be deployed in your environment of choice.

-Following the steps given in this demo, you will see that by using the OpenShift Pipelines operator together with the RedHat-certified [APIMatic CodeGen Operator](https://github.com/apimatic/apimatic-codegen-operator), a complete automation flow can be devised to take your API Portal configurations from source to production-ready DX portal deployment a painless task.
-You can even use this demo as a starter project to devise your own Source-to-API DX Portal automation flow design without much hassle.
+Following the steps given in this demo, you will see that by using the OpenShift Pipelines operator together with the RedHat-certified [APIMatic CodeGen Operator](https://github.com/apimatic/apimatic-codegen-operator), a complete automation workflow can be devised to keep your SDKs and API Portal up to date.
+You can even use this demo as a starter project to devise your own Source-to-API Portal automation flow design without much hassle.

 ## Project Info

 If you would like to know more about how this project is set up and what the different directories and files are for, you can find that information [here](./docs/demo_structure.md).
 You can view that information later as it is not necessary to understand it to proceed with the demonstration.

-Prior knowledge of Tekton and APIMatic CodeGen is not required for this demonstration as all the required configuration are set up in the [GitHub actions](./.github/workflows/).
+Prior knowledge of Tekton and APIMatic CodeGen is not required for this demonstration as all the required configurations are set up in the [GitHub actions](./.github/workflows/).
 However, you can find more information on these in the following links:

 - [Tekton Docs](https://tekton.dev/docs/)